bbalganjjm/natural_js/README.md

 **Natural-CORE** is CORE library package that is used internally in the framework.
 **Natural-ARCHITECTURE** is CVC Architecture Pattern based Architecture Framework. it makes structured and simplifies a complex web UI environment.
 **Natural-DATA** provides a module for data processing and data synchronization.
-**Natural-UI** provides a variety of components such as HTML-based Grid, Form, Popup that help to improve user experience and web development productivity.
+**Natural-UI** provides a variety of components such as HTML-based Grid, List, Form, Popup that help to improve user experience and web development productivity.

 ----------------------------------------------